am-mahmud/retro-gamehub/README.md

-# 🎮 GameHub – React Gaming Platform
+# 🎮 GameHub – Retro Gaming Platform

 > A modern gaming web app built with React, Vite, Tailwind CSS, and Firebase.
 > GameHub lets users explore games, authenticate securely, and enjoy a visually interactive experience powered by animations and notifications.